 New claims emerged this fall from black shoppers who said they were unfairly targeted for suspicion at Macy's and other major New York stores.
 At least eight customers have sued Macy's.

-In December, Macy's and several other major retailers agreed to create a customer bill of rights prohibiting profiling and unreasonable searches.
+The store has said it doesn't tolerate discrimination.
+In December, Macy's and several other major retailers agreed to create and publicize a customer bill of rights that explicitly prohibits profiling and unreasonable searches.

 Reach Jennifer Peltz on Twitter @jennpeltz